 - Only Known by Their Nickname: Rei, Agedama and even the credits call him Tsuripan (suspenders).
 Well, at least Ibuki must have remembered his full real name, because her dad knows it too.

-- It seems he also cant ignore a cute girl who can actually remember his name, who while not blind to his wrongs will defend him when he is in the right, impute the best interpretation to him, and who likely saved his familys company from ruin.
+- It seems he also cant ignore a cute girl who can remember his name, who while not blind to his wrongs will defend him when he is in the right, impute the best interpretation to him, and who likely saved his familys company from ruin after they were embroiled in one of the Kukis' schemes.
 Anyway, when Rei and Ibuki had a spat in episode 30, he steps in-between them to mediate facing Rei.
 It was subconscious, but Rei, uh, "noticed".

 - Truth Serum: Ultimately subverted.
-Tsuripan had his tatemae (pretense) energy sucked away one episode, after which he expressed that he would never have voluntarily worked for Rei.
-The subversion comes later when he will be shown to have real loyalty and a genuine crush on Rei - it seems that the spoken honne (real feelings) does not represent the whole person.
+Tsuripan had his tatemae (pretense) energy sucked away in episode 8, after which he expressed that he would never have voluntarily worked for Rei.
+The subversion comes later when he will be shown to have real loyalty and a genuine crush on Rei - it seems that the spoken honne (real feelings) does not represent the whole person. note

 Voiced by: Shimaka Yuu